Skip to content

 How it works

-- It runs two ways: as a full-stack app with an Express server that proxies Claude, or as a static build with no backend, where detection falls back to the pattern scanner and the in-browser model.
+• It runs two ways: as a full-stack app with an Express server behind it, or as a static build with no backend, where detection falls back to the pattern scanner and the in-browser model.

 Key decisions

-- The gate blocks the send instead of warning about it, because you cannot recall a message once an AI service has it.
-The safe default is to hold the message until you decide.
+• The gate blocks the send instead of warning about it.
+A warning is something you click through on autopilot, and you cannot recall a message once an AI service has it, so the safe default is to hold it until you actually decide.